 When the entire tumor can't be removed, removing large portions of the tumor ("debulking") can help relieve the symptoms.

 Octreotide (Sandostatin) or lanreotide (Somatuline) injections are given to people with advanced carcinoid tumors that can't be removed with surgery.

 People with carcinoid syndrome should avoid alcohol, large meals, and foods high in tyramine (aged cheeses, avocado, many processed foods), because they may trigger symptoms.

 Some common medicines, like selective serotonin reuptake inhibitors (SSRIs), such as paroxetine (Paxil) and fluoxetine (Prozac), may make symptoms worse by increasing levels of serotonin.
 However, DO NOT stop taking these medicines unless your provider tells you to do so.

 Learn more about carcinoid syndrome and get support from:

-The outlook in patients with carcinoid syndrome is different from the outlook in patients who have carcinoid tumors without the syndrome.
+The outlook in people with carcinoid syndrome is sometimes different from the outlook in people who have carcinoid tumors without the syndrome.

 - Increased risk of falls and injury (from low blood pressure)